Pritam16345/Pritam16345/README.md

 ## About Me

 I build production-grade AI systems and full-stack applications — not just side projects, but things that are actually deployed and used.
-Currently in my final year at KIIT, I've shipped two end-to-end platforms using RAG pipelines, FastAPI, Docker, and Next.js, and presented AI research at an international peer-reviewed conference (ICCTRDA-2025, Vietnam).
+Currently in my final year at KIIT, I've shipped two end-to-end platforms using RAG pipelines, FastAPI, Docker, etc. and presented AI research at an international peer-reviewed conference (ICCTRDA-2025, Vietnam).

 I care about clean architecture, real-world constraints, and systems that don't break in production.